TK846/PlainText-Styles/README.md

 ## What is PlainText Styles

-PlainText Styles is an alter alternative to Markdown, designed to have more human readable syntax
+PlainText Styles is an alter alternative to Markdown, designed to have more human readable syntax.
+(Partially inspired by Zim)

 ## The Basics